nathanlane/industrialpolicyclass/README.md

 If you are in doubt about what reading to do, just ask me.
 I will try to post slides and/or notes after the two-hour lectures.

-### Part  1 - Concepts, Controversies, and the State
+### Part  1 - Concepts, Definitions, and Justifications.

 **Lecture Readings**